Blogalicious 2009 Was Great!

 What it does, folks?
 So I’s back from Atlanta from Blogalicious (conference for Women of Color bloggers) and it was FANTAWESOME!
-I was mainly there to rep The Red Pump Project because my goal is to get 500 bloggers “Rocking the Red Pump” on their blogs to raise awareness about HIV/AIDS and women (you can grab the code for the widget on the right sidebar of The Red Pump page.)
+I was mainly there to rep The Red Pump Project because my goal is to get 500 bloggers “Rocking the Red Pump” on their blogs to raise awareness about HIV/AIDS and women.
 But AweLuv got some love too because people recognized me by my avatar.

 There were many Blogalicious highlights: